SCAI-Foundation/.github/profile/README.md

 ## ❤️ Open Source Spirit
 We embrace the values of openness, transparency, and collaboration to build the future together.

+Thank you for joining us on this journey.
+With your support, we can make $scihub a meaningful force in both the DeSci space and the broader meme token world.

+Let’s unlock the power of community and science together!

 ## 🫴 Donation Addresses (SOL)

 - **CTO Team (Foundation Address):**